Could an M2 Mac Mini steal the show at next week's Apple March event?

 As far as Windows 11 goes, not everyone is fully sold on the new OS, something evidenced by the slow pace of upgrades from Windows 10 we've seen in recent reports.

-After all, if you've got to acclimate to a new OS, does it matter which one it is, especially if it comes with some of the perks that you can only get with Apple, like seamless device integration.
+After all, if you've got to acclimate to a new OS, does it matter which one it is?
+With Apple's seamless device integration, a Mac Mini M2 running macOS could look like an open invitation to an easier desktop experience.

+This would be especially true for Windows users who already have some Apple devices like an iPhone or iPad.
+Trying to get Windows and Apple products to play nice together is a challenge at best.
+Anyone who has an iPhone and uses a MacBook for the first time is usually pleasantly surprised to find that FaceTime is built right into macOS and that your contacts are already synced from your phone.

+While a Mac Mini on its own doesn't have a webcam or microphone for FaceTime, chances are that a Windows PC user has those things already (especially after two years of working from home because of the pandemic).
+Swapping in a Mac Mini for an old Windows PC comes with an immediate advantage that they wouldn't otherwise have.

 The success of the Mac Mini is up to Apple, ultimately